Snapchat/camera-kit-android-sdk/samples/android/camerakit-sample/README.md

 ## Installation

-To build and install the `camerakit-sample-kotlin` to a connected phone:
+To build and install the `camerakit-sample-partner` to a connected phone:

 ### Command line

-`./gradlew camerakit-sample-kotlin:installDebug`
+`./gradlew camerakit-sample-partner:installDebug`

 ### IDE